lostintangent/gistpad/README.md

    > **GitHub Enterprise users**: Set the `gistpad.apiUrl` setting to point at the API URL of your GitHub server instance (e.g. `https://[YOUR_HOST]/api/v3`).

 1. Open the `Explorer` tab and expand the `Gists` view.
-From there, you can open a Gist by ID/URL, or sign-in in wth a GitHub token, in order to view/edit/create/delete Gists.
+From there, you can open a Gist by ID/URL, or sign-in in with a GitHub token, in order to view/edit/create/delete/fork/clone Gists.

    <img width="300px" src="https://user-images.githubusercontent.com/116461/69827991-d56f5580-11ce-11ea-9081-17f27b470fd1.png" />

    > **Git+HTTPS Users**: If you've already signed-in to `github.com` with the `git` CLI, GistPad will attempt to provide "single-sign on", assuming you're using HTTPS-based auth, and your login session includes the `gist` scope _(SSH-based auth isn't supported)_.
 Otherwise, you can generate an auth token by visiting [this page](https://github.com/settings/tokens/new), giving the token a name (e.g. `gistpad`), and ensuring to check the `gist` checkbox.

-1. Add local files/snippets to your Gists by right-clicking them in the `Explorer` tree, or right-clicking an editor window, and selecting `Copy File to Gist`, `Add Selection to Gist` or `Paste Gist File` ([details](#contributed-commands-editor))
+1. Add local files/selections to your Gists by right-clicking them in the `Explorer` tree, or right-clicking an editor window/tab, and selecting `Copy File to Gist`, `Add Selection to Gist` or `Paste Gist File` ([details](#contributed-commands-editor))

    <img width="250px" src="https://user-images.githubusercontent.com/116461/69903980-98819b00-1355-11ea-913b-c51981891bcd.png" />